`Hits' emerge through self-organized coordination in collective response of free agents: Results

+In addition, we have considered a variant model where the agents can make perfect prediction about the performance of a movie up for release so that $\theta_t = g_{O}^t$.
+Results are qualitatively similar to the basic model and bimodality is see over a range of values of the cost parameter $C$ (Fig.~\ref{exact_prediction}).

-To understand the appearance of multiple peaks in the distribution of collective response in the limit of low adaption cost, we observe that the system dynamics is characterized by two competing effects: (a) the stochastic decision process of the individual theaters tend to increasingly decorrelate their states, while (b) the occasional appearance of movies having high $\theta$, that are perceived by the agents to be potential box-office successes, induces high level of coordination in response as a majority of agents switches to a common state.
+{\em Analytical explanation of the emergence of bimodality.} To understand the appearance of multiple peaks in the distribution of collective response in the limit of low cost of adoption, we observe that the system dynamics is characterized by two competing effects: (a) the stochastic decision process of the individual theaters tend to increasingly decorrelate their states, while (b) the occasional appearance of movies having high $\theta$, that are perceived by the agents to be potential box-office successes, induces high level of coordination in response as a majority of agents switches to a common state.
 This phenomenon of gradual divergence in agent states interrupted by sporadic ``reset'' events that largely synchronize the system allows us to use the following simplification of the model for an analytical explanation.
 As $C \rightarrow 0$, we can approximate Eq.~(\ref{eq:func1}) by $p_{i,t} = p$ for $z_t (i) \geq 0$, else $p_{i,t} = 0$, which becomes accurate in the limit $p\rightarrow 1$.
-Thus, when a reset event occurs, the decision of each agent is a Bernoulli trial with probability $p$, so that the number of theaters that adapt the new movie follows a binomial distribution with mean $Np$ and variance $Np(1-p)$.
+Thus, when a reset event occurs, the decision of each agent is a Bernoulli trial with probability $p$, so that the number of theaters that adopt the new movie follows a binomial distribution with mean $Np$ and variance $Np(1-p)$.
 In the limit $p \rightarrow 1$ the variance becomes negligibly small and the distribution can be effectively replaced by its mean.
-This will correspond to a peak at $N_0^u = Np$, i.e., the higher mode.
+This will correspond to a peak at $N_O^u = Np$, i.e., the higher mode.